The Three Doctors (Doctor Who): Reception

 Patrick Mulkern of Radio Times wrote that The Three Doctors "may not be the greatest story ever told" but it ended the Doctor's exile on Earth and brought back Troughton, though unfortunately Hartnell was not able to do much.
 The A.V.
 Club reviewer Christopher Bahn summarised that the serial "has some good ideas in it, but they're treated with such an unambitious lack of imagination that there's not enough actually happening here for the story to be offensively bad—just boring".
 He felt the "most enjoyable part" was the "comic squabbling" between Pertwee and Troughton, and also called the Brigadier a "saving grace".
 DVD Talk's Ian Jane gave the serial three out of five stars, noting that it was "slightly silly" and the production designs and special effects were "definitely not the best that the series has had to offer".
 He also felt that the story was wrapped up too quickly and was "fairly predictable".
 However, he praised Pertwee and Troughton's interplay, the fact that Jo was given more to do, and Stephen Thorne's performance as Omega.
 Alisdair Wilkins of io9 picked The Three Doctors as the worst Doctor Who story of the classic series, feeling that the Second Doctor and the Brigadier were written as too comical, the story had too much padding, and that Omega was a "shouting, one-dimensional villain".

 Broadcast

 The serial was repeated on BBC2 in November 1981, daily (Monday–Thursday) (23 November 1981 to 26 November 1981) at 17:40 as part of "The Five Faces of Doctor Who".
 The four episodes achieved ratings of 5.0, 4.5, 5.7 and 5.8 million viewers respectively.

 Commercial releases

 In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in November 1975.

 The novelisation provides a rationale for Omega's realm to be a quarry: Over the millennia, Omega has become weary of the mental effort required to generate a verdant landscape and now makes do with rock and soil.
 The Second Doctor is referred to throughout as Doctor Two.
 In the book, Mr Ollis is renamed Mr Hollis.
+It is stated that Omega is only the second Time Lord that the Doctor has come up against as an adversary, the first being the Master.